mnott/texdown/README.md

     Don't actually parse the Markdown Code into LaTeX code.

-- **-project**
+- **-projects**

-    The root folder in a Scrivener database within the processing should start.
-If not given, and if yet running on a Scrivener database, the script will assume the root folder to have the same name as the Scrivener database.
+    The root object(s) in a Scrivener database within the processing should start.
+If not given, and if yet running on a Scrivener database, the script will assume the root object to have the same name as the Scrivener database.

-- **-listsections**

-    Rather than actually printing the parsed content, only print the document titles that would have been included.
+    If you want to process multiple object trees, just use this command line argument multiple times.
+For example, you can use

+        ./texdown.pl Dissertation -projects FrontMatter -projects Content -projects BackMatter

+    Each object name can be either an actual name of an object, so for example, if you have an object

+        /Research/Literature/XYZ

+    with a whole lot of objects beneath, you can give "XYZ", and you will get everything beneath XYZ, or you can give "Literature", and get everything below that (for example, "XYZ").
+If you have more than one objects by that name, you will get trees for all of them.

+    Or, assume you would run into some ambiguity, or you would recruit your material from completely disjunct object trees, you can also use absolute path names.
+So assume you have some folder that contains your front matter and back matter for articles, and then you have some literature folder somewhere, you can do this:

+        ./texdown.pl Dissertation -projects /LaTeX/Articles/FrontMatter -projects /LaTeX/Articles/BackMatter -projects Literature

+    As a side effect, if you want to print out the entire object hierarchy of your scrivener database, you can do this:

+        ./texdown.pl Dissertation -projects / -listsections

+    And if you also want to see which file names correspond to which object, you can add the -listids option:

+        ./texdown.pl Dissertation -projects / -listsections -listids

 - **-incompilation**